 These estimates are medians between the low-end and high-end costs and fees.
 The opening median costs are based on a two-month period, because it usually takes that long to get a restaurant up and running.
 The total amount of 1-year capital is an estimate of what you will need over the next year after opening.

 Consider Franchise Fees

-Franchise fees can be somewhat low, starting in the $15,000 range, or go up to around $50,000.
-If you need someone else to do a lot of the marketing and basic planning, a franchise may be the way to go.
-This way, you can build on an already established brand.
+Franchise fees can be somewhat low, like those in the $15,000 range, or go up to around $50,000.
+If you need someone else to do all the marketing and much of the basic planning, a franchise may be the way to go.
+This way, you can just borrow someone else’s brand.

 Estimated franchise fees: $25,000